danpetrow/danpetrow/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on my personal website, an ecommerce webapp, and python apps.
+- 🔭 I’m currently working on my personal website, an ecommerce webapp, and django apps.
 - 🌱 Ask me about plants